nth-chile/gagesalzano2/README.md

 `$ bundle install --path vendor/bundle`

-Before git committing, make sure `vendor` is a line in the .gitignore file and in the excludes list in \_config.yml

 # How to edit projects

 Projects are Markdown files in the _projects directory.
 Filename doesn't matter.